opus1269/photo-screen-saver/docs/faq.md

 * **Why do my photos look "squished" or "stretched"?**

-  The display mode "Full" will change the aspect ratio of the photo to match the screen.
+  The display mode **Full** will change the aspect ratio of the photo to match the screen.
 All other modes maintain the photo's aspect ratio.